 Reality is the whole of what ever existed and will ever exist; if reality would be only what is real now, then it would constantly change over time.
 Part of reality will always remain unknown as long as we have a future, to not speak of lost knowledge that will never be recovered.
 And even if we believe to fully know something, new discoveries may lead to new insights: knowledge is not of, but about reality.
 It is always incomplete, which is exactly the reason why we keep craving for more.

 If epistemologists want to define knowledge, they need to take a position about the nature of truth, but many of them are not very clear about that.
-Truth theories root deeply in metaphysics and are very complex.
-Roughly, there are four theories.
+Truth theories root deeply in metaphysics.
+Roughly, there are five theories.
 The identity theory says that truth and reality are identical wholes.
 Along this line, many thinkers hold that understanding of particular truths – if they exist at all – depends on understanding the whole and vice versa, leading to the position that truth cannot be known, but only understood.
 Neither can it be explained, but only displayed.
-The correspondence theory says that a belief – formulated in a proposition – is true only if it corresponds to a fact; truth is sought on the level of particular truths.
-The coherence theory says that a belief is true only if it is part of a coherent system of beliefs.
+The correspondence theory says that a belief – formulated in a proposition – is true only if it corresponds to a fact.
+Truth is sought on the level of particular truths.
+The coherence theory says that a belief is true only if it supports a coherent system of beliefs.
 Here we see a return to truth as a whole, but at the cost of dropping the relation between particular truths and reality.
 The pragmatic theory, in the classic phrase of Charles Sanders Peirce, says that “truth is the end of inquiry.”
 The end is a level of knowledge satisfactory to the agent, who is then confident that her truth is guaranteed not to conflict with subsequent experience.
 The four theories mentioned this far hold that ‘truth’ is somehow important, they inflate truth, like a balloon.
 The one theory opposing these is the deflationary theory of truth. that denies any metaphysical status of truth, see also The Metaphysics of truth.

 I hold that truth is not identical to reality: ‘Truth’ expresses the truth value of our representations of reality.
 These representations are not necessarily correspondent or coherent propositions or sentences.
 Our focus on propositions or sentences is a consequence of a need to store and share knowledge.
 But knowledge can also dwell in the mind in various other ways, for example as mental pictures, scents, sounds, etc.

 Truth itself cannot be known, because it doesn’t exist as a being.
-If we should insist on calling truth an entity, it could only be the set of all particular truths, that is, of all true relations between reality and all of our representations of it.
+If we should insist on calling truth an entity, it could only be the set of all particular truths, that is, of all true relations between reality and our representations of it.
 In that case, we would need a norm to classify every single one of these relations as an element of the Set of All Truths.
 The problem is that there is only one possible norm: truths will have to be true to make it into the Set of All Truths; here we enter on a path of regression.

-But let’s take a look from the bright side as well: within the Set of All Truths there would be no room for contradiction; truth would have to be a consistent whole because all members of the Set of All Truths satisfy the same conditions for membership, these including at least the being a true representation of an aspect of the same whole of reality.
-If knowledge would be essentially true, it would be a subset of the Set of All Truths, that is: the part of the quest for truth we completed, i.e. the whole of knowledge so far.
+But let’s take a look from the bright side as well: within the Set of All Truths there would be no room for contradiction; truth would have to be a consistent whole because all members of the Set of All Truths satisfy the same condition for membership: being a true representation of some reality.
+If ‘the whole of knowledge’ would be essentially true, it would be a subset of the Set of All Truths, that is: the part of the quest for truth we completed.
 This knowledge would necessarily be a consistent whole also.
 Consistency is a metacondition also for truth, and thus for reality itself.
 But we cannot know if reality is consistent, we can only believe it is, implying that if we make truth an essential quality of knowledge, knowledge continues to rely on belief.

-This problem is what Wilfrid Sellars calls ‘the myth of the given’, the view that the ‘building of knowledge’ rests on unassailable foundations of truth.
-However, to serve as foundation, the ‘given’ must have inferential relations with the rest of knowledge, which is contradictory, since in that case it will no longer be ‘given’.
+Part of the problem is what Wilfrid Sellars calls ‘the myth of the given’, the view that the ‘building of knowledge’ rests on rock-solid foundations of truth.
+However, to serve as a foundation, the ‘given’ must have inferential relations with the rest of knowledge, which is contradictory, since in that case it will no longer be ‘given’.
 If somebody sees a tomato for the first time, how could she call it ‘red’ if she had no – acquired – concept of red?

 Still another argument comes from the historical development of knowledge.
 No doubt adherents of historical scientific paradigms believed that what they held was true knowledge, see Thomas Kuhn’s The Structure of Scientific Revolutions.
 Suppose we take ‘true’ as a condition for our present knowledge, and this knowledge becomes obsolete in the future, in that case, we would have been incorrect in defining what we know today as ‘knowledge’.
 It is modern arrogance to believe that knowledge is ever definite, but the more serious problem is that we need a definition of knowledge that holds across time.
 After all, many philosophers have eternalist views: reality is everything that ever existed or will exist; therefore, we need an eternalist definition of knowledge also.